Lucius Annius Vinicianus: Revolt against Claudius

 In 42 Vinicianus supported Lucius Arruntius Camillus Scribonianus in his revolt against Claudius.
 Claudius considered abdicating in favor of Scribonianus, but was dissuaded after consulting leading men.
-After the revolt failed both Vinicianus and Scribonianus committed suicide.
+After the revolt failed both Vinicianus and Scribonianus killed themselves.

 Aftermath

 Vinicianus would not be the last of his family to conspire against the Caesars.
 Both his sons would be involved in conspiracies against Nero; Annius Pollio would be implicated in the Pisonian conspiracy in AD 65 and the younger Lucius Annius Vinicianus would be involved in a plot to overthrow Nero and make his father-in-law emperor.